jrkerr2/scrape-1234/README.md

 ## Requirements Not Met
 - deploy to Heroku with mLab (a credit card is required with DBs; `showstopper`)
-- link from Profile (will not advertise unless deployed)
+- link from Profile (will not advertise unless complete and deployed)